Preparing for Inpatient or "Overnight" Surgery

 The most important thing to remember if you have an incision is to keep it clean.
 If you have an incision with stitches, you will receive instructions when you are discharged.
 The instructions will be specific to the type of surgery that you had.

-In general, you should call your healthcare provider if you have:
+In general, you should call your doctor's office if you have:

 - A temperature of 101 or over

 - Any blood or drainage from your incision after the first 24 hours